janosh/matbench-discovery/site/src/routes/preprint/+page.md

 Finally, @fig:mp-vs-mp-trj-vs-wbm-arity-hist shows the elements-per-structure distribution of MP, MPtrj and WBM, normalized by dataset size.
 The mode of all three datasets is 3, but WBM's share of ternary phases is noticeably more peaked than MP's, which includes small numbers of unary and senary phases.
 The histogram in @fig:mp-trj-n-sites-hist shows the distribution of the number of sites in MPtrj structures.
-The inset displays the same histogram log-scaled y-axis as well as a cumulative line to show that 90% of MPTrj structures contain fewer than 70 sites.
+The inset displays the same histogram log-scaled y-axis as well as a cumulative line to show that 90% of MPtrj structures contain fewer than 70 sites.

 {#if mounted}